What is the purpose of a detention pond?

 Who maintains stormwater detention ponds?

 Neglected detention ponds can be unsightly and ineffective.
 Detention basins are usually maintained by your Homeowners Association (HOA).
-Residents who are unsure of the maintenance responsibilities of their local detention pond can contact their HOA.
+Residents who are unsure of the maintenance responsibilities of their local detention pond can contact their community.

 How can you help maintain your local detention pond?